 Fior di latte, is made from fresh pasteurized or unpasteurized cow’s milk and hot water buffalo milk, which greatly lowers its cost.
 Outside the EU, “mozzarella” not clearly labeled as deriving from water buffalo can be presumed to derive from cow milk.
 Mozzarella affumicata means smoked mozzarella.

 Mozzarella and burrata are two pearls of Italian dairy art.
-However, between these two fresh cheeses there is a big difference, which does not come to mind until they are cut with a knife.
+However, between these two fresh kinds of cheese, there is a big difference, which does not come to mind until they are cut with a knife.

 What to Match with Burrata?

-It can be added over a pizza, but once the piza gets off the oven, or try it as Dressing Up an Eggplant.
+It can be added over a pizza, but once the pizza gets off the oven, or try it as Dressing Up an Eggplant.

 Cooking with Mozzarella

-Mozzarella is also widely used on pizzas, calzoni, panzerotti, and in many other recipes, traditional ones such as aubergines with parmigiana or Eggplant Parmigiana, and Mozzarella in Carrozza (recepie will follow, but do not think of it as a Grilled Cheese Sandwich!).
+Mozzarella is also widely used on pizzas, calzoni, panzerotti, and in many other recipes, traditional ones such as aubergines with parmigiana or Eggplant Parmigiana, and Mozzarella in Carrozza.

 To best enjoy mozzarella, in all its varieties, it is recommended to consume it no later than five days from the date of production.
 But, however, you choose to consume mozzarella, please do bring it to room temperature ahead of time.
 Or immerse the plastic bag in warm water to bring it to room temperature before making your Caprese!
 It makes a big difference.

 Io non resisto davanti a una buona mozzarella!